szogyenyid/szogyenyid.github.io/_posts/2024-04-17-sustainable-php.md

 ## Conclusion

-In conclusion, sustainable coding practices on the backend embody a commitment to environmental responsibility and resource optimization.
+In conclusion, sustainable coding practices on the backend side embody a commitment to environmental responsibility and resource optimization.
 By implementing energy-efficient techniques and utilizing tools like Joulenne and ecoCode-php, PHP developers can significantly reduce the carbon footprint of their applications.

-Optimizing code for energy efficiency not only benefits the environment but also leads to improved performance, lower operational costs, and enhanced user experience.
+Optimizing code for energy efficiency __not only benefits the environment but also leads to improved performance__, lower operational costs, and enhanced user experience.
 By embracing sustainable coding, developers showcase their dedication to environmental stewardship and inspire others in the software development community.

 Let's recognize the impact of our code on the planet and prioritize sustainability in our coding philosophy.
 I urge PHP developers to adopt sustainable coding practices, integrate relevant tools, and contribute to a more energy-efficient future, one line of code at a time.
 Together, we can make a meaningful difference.